 “Ohhhhhhhhhhhhh, I asked my baby for a baked potato,

 But mashed was what she brought.

-Woman shoulda known better than that,
+Woman shoulda known better though,

 So I shot her with my thirty-aught.

 Yeaaaaaaaaaaaaaaaaahh… [72 bar guitar solo]”

 The second time I saw Johnny was in 1999, here in Baltimore, and it was depressing.
 It was like he was barely there.
 He started by playing a 10-minute version of the blues instrumental classic “Hideaway.”
 That was fine in itself; the problem was he played the exact same solo twice in a row.
 The whole show he never engaged with the audience, he never moved, or yelled, or hopped around like he used to.
 None of the songs had any life either; all he played were slow to mid-tempo songs.
 His voice sounded thin, without the robust life he used to bring.

 He just kind of stood there and swayed as he played.
 At one point a guitar tech came up and took his guitar from him, while Johnny stood there.
 A moment or two later, the tech came back and put a new one in his hands.